Parks & Greenspace in Bridgwater Forest

 - Dave Domke, City of Winnipeg Manager of Parks and Open Space

-- Jaime Patrick, Director, Land Development, Manitoba Housing
+- Jaimie Patrick, Director of Land Development and Housing Delivery, Manitoba Housing

 - Adule Chris, Land Development Officer, Manitoba Housing